tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Himansh916/index.md

 ## why are you taking this challenge?

 I need an internship in December 2020.
+Don't want to miss this win win situation.
+It helps me to improve my skills.
 I want to learn.

 ## something interesting about you?